JakobStein/ShoppingKartTest/README.md

 # ShoppingKartTest
 C# database for item pricing in a supermarket.
+Runs from the input console, made using Microsoft Visual Studio.
 Written by Jakob Stein.